alibukharai/SJTU-Student-Competition-Demos-2023/DemoRainMakerOnOFFLight/readme.md

 - Partition Scheme: “RainMaker”
 - Core Debug Level: “Info”

-1. Before commissioning a device Forget the previously connected device with same name in the Bluetooth settings of your mobile phone, as failure to do so may result in errors.
+2. Before commissioning a device Forget the previously connected device with same name in the Bluetooth settings of your mobile phone, as failure to do so may result in errors.

-2. Prior to sharing your internet connection, please ensure that your phone is connected to the same network as the device(s) with which you intend to share the connection.
+3. Prior to sharing your internet connection, please ensure that your phone is connected to the same network as the device(s) with which you intend to share the connection.
+4. Enable erase flash before uploading new sketch

 # Helpful resources